 STI intermediate and End-Entity certificates shall include a Certificate Policies extension containing a single OID value that identifies the SHAKEN Certificate Policy established by the STI-PA.
 The OID value is specified in the SHAKEN Certificate Policy document.
 STI root certificates shall not contain a Certificate Policies extension.

 STI End-Entity certificates shall contain a TNAuthList extension as specified in RFC 8226 [Ref 20].
 The TNAuthList shall contain a single SPC value.
+The SPC value shall contain only numbers and uppercase letters.
 The TNAuthList shall not contain any TNs or TN ranges.
 STI root and intermediate certificates shall not contain a TNAuthList extension.

 SHAKEN CRL Requirements